danieldkim/charlotte/README.md

 here.
 Setting a transition option to `null` will nullify for this load any default transition option set at the browser level.

+The value of `this` in the transition function is the current page *before* the transition to the new page (or to the previous page in the case of `onBack`)

 ### <a id="view-only-first-loads"></a>View-only first loads

 Responsive user interfaces require that some sort of view be displayed to the